Shivangi3971/Shivangi_Rai_GRP035/README.md

 > Tao Sun, Cheng Lu, and Haibin Ling
 > *ECCV 2022*

-## Abstract
-The waive of labels in the target domain makes Unsupervised Domain Adaptation (UDA) an attractive technique in many real-world applications, though it also brings great challenges as model adaptation becomes harder without labeled target data.
-In this paper, we address this issue by seeking compensation from target domain prior knowledge, which is often (partially) available in practice, e.g., from human expertise.
-This leads to a novel yet practical setting where in addition to the training data, some prior knowledge about the target class distribution are available.
-We term the setting as Knowledge-guided Unsupervised Domain Adaptation (KUDA).
-In particular, we consider two specific types of prior knowledge about the class distribution in the target domain: Unary Bound that describes the lower and upper bounds of individual class probabilities, and Binary Relationship that describes the relations between two class probabilities.
-We propose a general rectification module that uses such prior knowledge to refine model generated pseudo labels.
-The module is formulated as a Zero-One Programming problem derived from the prior knowledge and a smooth regularizer.
-It can be easily plugged into self-training based UDA methods, and we combine it with two state-of-the-art methods, SHOT and DINE.
-Empirical results on four benchmarks confirm that the rectification module clearly improves the quality of pseudo labels, which in turn benefits the self-training stage.
-With the guidance from prior knowledge, the performances of both methods are substantially boosted.
-We expect our work to inspire further investigations in integrating prior knowledge in UDA.

 ### Knowledge-guided Unsupervised Domain Adaptation (KUDA)
 <img src="fig/PK.png" width="90%">